 Periods changed, seeds sprouted, plants blossomed, animals wandered as well as started to reproduce as it provided a chance to the rhythm of life.

 Brahma gave himself four heads facing every direction so that he could always be able to feast his eyes on Saraswathi’s beauty.
 Saraswati at first moved away from Brahma by taking the general form of a cow.
 Then Brahma tracked her as a bull.

-Saraswati then reformed herself into a mare; Brahma gave chase by taking a form of horse.
-Every time when Saraswati turned into something, Brahma followed her by reforming himself as matching male correspondent.
+Saraswati then reformed herself into a mare; Brahma gave chase by taking the form of a horse.
+Every time Saraswati turned into something, Brahma followed her by reforming himself as a matching male correspondent.
 Brahma tried hard but he could not catch Saraswati.
 The goddess with numerous forms came to be known as Shatarupa.

 Saraswati, Lakshmi and Brahma